raphael-group/hatchet/doc/doc_runhatchet.md

 #source /path/to/virtualenv-python2.7/bin/activate
 ```

-Fourth, three commands activate the log trace for the script which terminates in case of error and add time stamps to this.
+Third, three commands activate the log trace for the script which terminates in case of error and add time stamps to this.
 The next two commands add the paths to SAMtools and BCFtools directly in `${PATH}`; this is optional and the paths could be explicitly specified in the corresponding steps.
-Last, there is an example command which activates a corresponding python enviroment.
+Last, there is an example command which activates a corresponding python environment.
-The usage of virtual enviroment or anaconda's enviroments (which command would replace this) is recommended.
+The usage of virtual environment or anaconda's environments (which command would replace this) is recommended.

 ***